-Where services or activities are provided separately by another body using the school premises, the governing body via the headteacher and the DSL will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.

-If this assurance is not achieved, an application to use premises will be refused.
+- Where services or activities are provided separately by another body using the school premises, the governing body via the headteacher and the DSL will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
+In line with KCSIE 2023 we will: - Monitor the safeguarding policies of external organisations using our premises on a regular basis - Understand the procedures the organisations will use if they have a safeguarding concern while on our site. - Know the name and contact details of the DSL for each organisation and the relevant training they have received and when this was completed. - Ensure that any external organisation is made aware of our SG policy and our SG team. - If this assurance is not achieved, an application to use premises will be refused.